New Zealand’s Missing AI Infrastructure

 The countries moving fastest right now aren’t just adopting AI.

-They’re aligning infrastructure, capability, capital, and policy over decades to support it. (https://lnkd.in/e5VC7-8e)
+They’re aligning infrastructure, capability, capital, and policy over decades to support it.
+[Norwegian Government - Industry competitiveness for a new time]

 For New Zealand, and many countries - AI will not be the constraint.